Experience the region’s original red this Spring in Paso Robles Wine Country

 Taste Vintage Paso

 Once known as a simple barbecue or party wine, trusty Zinfandel has truly come up in the world.
 You don’t need to look far to see just how high this humble Italian varietal has risen.
-This year’s Vintage Paso Robles Zinfandel Weekend, March 17-19 celebrates the varietals rich history in style.
+This year’s Vintage Paso Robles Zinfandel Weekend, in mid-March celebrates the varietals rich history in style.
 Sniff, swirl savor, and socialize while exploring a range of flavorful events, including a full weekend of individual winery happenings, an educational Zinposium and an elegant Z After Party.
 Get ready to imbibe as well as educate your inner cork dork with help from a panel of winemakers that includes Master Sommelier Peter Neptune, a 31-year veteran of the wine business and celebrated wine scholar.

 Zintastic Wine Adventures